 1.6.1.
 Determine the monitoring transducer type and placement as part of the design of the overall system, rather than as a retrofit.
 In practice, this leads to a system that is maximally compact without sacrificing the ability to reliably align the critical system components.

 1.6.2.
-Place a cavitation monitoring device in the system such that it can be repeatably positioned with minimal added setup time or disturbance to workflow.
+Place a cavitation monitoring device in the system in such a way that it can be repeatably positioned with minimal added setup time or disturbance to workflow.
 In SAT2, this is accomplished with a single element piezoelectric transducer acting as a PCD fitted into the chamber lid, whilst SAT3 integrates the PCD into the source base using a 90⁰ reflector.

 1.6.3.
 Select the PCD shape according to the objectives of the experiments.
 In Figure 2, calculations of the half-amplitude contours of unfocused (left) and focused (right) devices show the profound differences in spatial sensitivity with respect to frequency.
 The unfocused device is better suited for large volume monitoring with modest spatial variation with respect to frequency, while the focused device is better suited for more radially compact measurements at the frequencies of interest.

 1.6.4.
 Select the PCD center frequency and bandwidth to fit the needs of the experiment.
-The center frequency is typically chosen to be at least five times that of the ultrasound source in order to minimize sensitivity to direct source emissions.
+The center frequency is typically chosen to be at least five times that of the US source in order to minimize sensitivity to direct source emissions.
 Bandwidth is typically maximized in order to observe a broad range of bubble behaviors (harmonic and broadband noise).

 1.6.5.
 Select conditioning, recording and processing methods to allow analysis of cavitation data, as described in the next section.